14 Top-Rated Attractions & Things to Do in Rethymnon

 More on Crete: If you want to explore more of Crete's historic cities, consider visiting Chania or Agios Nikolaos, both of which have lovely harbors, historic sites, and good hotels and tourist facilities.
 Another city worth spending some time in is Heraklion.
 Although it doesn't have the same incredible beaches, it has a lively town center with restaurants and shops found along a seemingly endless number of pedestrian streets.

 Athens: Like Rethymnon, Athens is deeply rooted in ancient history and mythology.
-Check out our article on the Top-Rated Attractions & Things to Do in Athens, which covers what can't be missed in the Greek capital city.
+Check out our article on the Top Attractions & Things to Do in Athens, which covers what can't be missed in the Greek capital city.